 "I found it really helpful, a different topic each week which wasn't too long to read so could be easily made time for.
 Very informative, more information than I have ever received from my doctor!
 Nice to know I am not alone too as the mental impact of IBS is just as bad as the physical."
 Carly (Feb 19)

-Irritable Bowel Syndrome (IBS) is a condition affecting the digestive system.
-It can cause unpleasant episodes of diarrhoea and constipation, or both, as well as bloating and abdominal pain or cramps.
-The main cause of IBS is unknown but eating certain foods and stress are known to exacerbate symptoms that can last for a day or so to several weeks or even months.
-The severity of symptoms varies from person to person; in some cases, these can have a significant impact on quality of life.
+Irritable Bowel Syndrome (IBS) is a common condition affecting the digestive system.
+The main cause is unknown but eating certain foods and stress are known to exacerbate symptoms that can last for a day or so, to several weeks or even months.
+If you’re looking for additional support to help manage and control your IBS, then register for talkhealth’s FREE myIBS support programme.

 Written by leading medical experts from County Durham and Darlington NHS Trust, myIBS provides 12 weeks of dedicated information, sent to you by email in bite-size chunks.
 Once you’ve registered, you will automatically be enrolled onto myIBS.
 Every week there is a PDF for you to download or print containing practical information written by talkhealth and medical experts.

 Some of the topics the programme covers include:

 |- Symptoms & treatments||- Common triggers & irritants|

 |- What to ask your GP or consultant||- Diet|